jrbotvinick/jrbotvinick.github.io/_pages/Interests.md

 <p class="interests-intro">
   Outside of research, I enjoy juggling, playing the cello, and playing ultimate.
   I have been juggling since I was ten years old, and have traveled internationally for festivals and competitions.
-I hold several world records and have won several international competitions.
+I also hold various world records and have won several international competitions.
 </p>